Producing Face Shields that Save Lives

 Medical professionals are in the danger zone, saving people one day at a time.
 Unfortunately, due to the widespread contamination issues caused by the seemingly unstoppable Coronavirus, PPE (personal protective equipment) is short in supply.

 Why are masks important?

 Currently, due to short supplies of N95 masks, many medical professionals are forced to reuse them for a week or until they become visibly soiled.
 This dramatically increases their chances of contracting coronavirus.

 When someone coughs on a medical professional’s face, the virus can land on their mask.
 3D printed face shields prolong the life of the masks by preventing the virus from getting on the mask.

 Meet the Team

-Richard Kim is a senior at Northview High School hoping to major in mechanical engineering.
-He’s currently the fabrication captain of his school’s FRC robotics team, long time member of Northview swim team, and the president of Georgia’s chapter of Asian New Life Foundation.
-When he’s not at robotics, you can catch him reading a book, taking photos, or woodworking.
+Richard Kim is a first year college student at Duke University, majoring in mechanical engineering.
+He served as the fabrication captain of his high school’s FRC robotics team, was a long time member of Northview swim team, and was the president of Georgia’s chapter of Asian New Life Foundation.
+During his free time, he usually reads books, takes photos, or spends time woodworking.